 How to Chargeback on PayPal – Frequently Asked Questions

-How do I get my money back form PayPal if scammed?
+How do I get my money back from PayPal if scammed?

 For sellers, life is hard with PayPal.
 Sellers usually don’t get decisions ruled in their favor even with proper evidence of a scam.
-PayPal is not an ideal method to use without its Seller Protection service, but even in the case of the protection some cases are ruled in buyer’s favor.
+PayPal is not an ideal method to use without its Seller Protection service, but even in the case of the protection, some cases are ruled in buyer’s favor.
 As a recommendation, sellers should keep all evidence of the transaction and sale, keep track of shipping and delivery, and have a solicitor just in case a large amount is involved.
 There are no types of PayPal chargeback fees.

 How do I link a debit or credit card to my PayPal account?